Gusty wind prompts Weather Service to issue ‘red flag alert’ for possible wildfires in East Bay

 In its alert, the National Weather Service said prolonged offshore wind has dried grass, tree, leaves and other vegetation that fuels fires.
 In addition, the humidity has dropped into the single digits, bringing near perfect conditions for fires.

-On Friday, CalFire was battling four major fires throughout the state, in San Bernardino, Tulare and Shasta counties.
+By late Friday afternoon, CalFire was battling six major fires throughout the state, in Alameda as well as San Bernardino, Tulare and Shasta counties.
 About 120,000 have burned in those blazes.

 Last year, the Balfour fire in East Contra Costa County burned more than 70 acres.
 It was contained the day it started, June 25.